Ateneo de Zamboanga University: Post-war Ateneo (1946–present)

 Ateneo re-opening classes in nipa-sawali buildings.

 All-male students in front of the main building, with the school retaining their pre-war motto.

-On February 13, 1946, a letter to the Jesuit Mission Superior was sent by Bishop Luis Del Rosario, urging the reopening of Ateneo to "counteract possible Protestant activities."
+On February 13, 1946, a letter to the Jesuit Mission Superior was sent by Bishop Luis Del Rosario, urging the reopening of the Ateneo to "counteract possible Protestant activities."
 High school and intermediate classes were reopened in July 1946 and were held in a nipa-sawali building on the new site purchased by Fr.
 Eusebio before the war.
 The new campus was shared with students from Pilar College for a year before they moved to their new campus at Cawa-Cawa Boulevard.
-In September 1947, an extra 1.5 hectares was purchased to accommodate for more buildings.
+In September 1947, an extra 1.5 ha was purchased to accommodate for more buildings.

 New wooden buildings replaced the old nipa-sawali classrooms in 1949.

 A three-story building was then constructed on the site to replace the old nipa-sawali building, and the first classes in the building were held on March 28, 1949.
-In the same year, Ateneo was officially recognized as a Jesuit school, separate from the parish, and Fr.
+In the same year, the Ateneo was officially recognized as a Jesuit school, separate from the parish, and Fr.
 Alfredo Paguia, became its first rector on June 16, 1949.

 The Brebeuf Gymnasium shortly after its completion.